 - Broadway Musical.
 Though it opened in San Diego in 1992, I got to see the show when it came to Broadway in New York in 1993.
 It was later transferred to Toronto in 1995 and the West End, London in 1996.

 - Roger Daltry’s Tommy tour.
-In 2011 Roger Daltry performed all of the original Tommy in a tour across the UK and North America.
-A number of non-Tommy favorites were featured as well, including “Going Mobile” sung by Simon Townsend, the younger brother of Peter Townsend.
+In 2011 Roger Daltry performed all of the original Tommy on a tour across the UK and North America.
+Several non-Tommy favorites were featured as well, including “Going Mobile,” sung by Simon Townsend, the younger brother of Peter Townsend.
 I attended it in (Broomfield) Denver in October of that year.
 Curiously, at the beginning of the concert, the arena displays posted a request that attendees not smoke weed, and this was followed up by Daltry himself asking attendees not to smoke it, saying he’d developed allergies to it.
 Ironically, the last song of Tommy “We Ain’t Gonna Take It” includes the line:

 “Hey you smoking Mother Nature…”

 Despite that, several people around me lit up as soon as the concert began.

 - The Who’s Tommy Orchestral: This is a new recording, coming out in a couple of weeks, of all 24 songs from the original that comes from the Roger Daltry 2018 tour.